The best things to do in Coral Bay

 Both rugged and pristine, it’s the southern gateway to the breathtaking Ningaloo Reef – a World Heritage listed site and biodiversity hotspot.
 Here’s how to make the most of your visit to Payungu country:

-Snorkel The Spectacular Ningaloo
+Snorkel the spectacular Ningaloo

 The world’s largest fringing reef, Ningaloo has been a World Heritage listed site since 2011.
 An integral part of our marine biodiversity, it’s home to an impressive array of wildlife – from the spectacular coral blooms, abundant reef fish, dugongs, turtles and sharks.
 One of the most strikingly beautiful spots to explore is the Lavender Patch, so named because of its amazing purple coral bloom.
 Head south of the popular Bill’s Bay, then once you’ve swum about 50m from shore, the current should take you the rest of the way, allowing you to gently drift over the reef.